HugoSwerdtfegers/TFE_DOC-and-Water-Assessment/README.md

 `python3 analysis_DOC.py -sc $scenario`

-where you choose between 4 scenarios
+where you choose between 5 scenarios

-`$scenario \in {reference, optimistic, conservative, comparison}`
+`$scenario \in {reference, optimistic, conservative, comparison, variable_DOC}`

 The default case is the reference scenario

-Comparison scenario will provide the costs of all scenarios on the same graph,
+Comparison scenario will provide the costs of all basic scenarios on the same graph,
 the 3 scenarios must have been simulated beforehand.

 # How to run simulation and save results for water assessment part